Amlodipine Besylate (am-LOE-di-peen BES-i-late), Hydrochlorothiazide (hye-droe-klor-oh-THYE-a-zide), Valsartan (val-SAR-tan)

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to amlodipine, valsartan, hydrochlorothiazide, or a sulfonamide antibiotic or stomach medicine (such as sulfamethoxazole, sulfasalazine, sulfisoxazole, Azulfidine®, Bactrim®, Gantrisin®, or Septra®).
-You should also not use this medicine if you are pregnant or not able to form urine (anuria).
+Do not use this medicine if you have had an allergic reaction to amlodipine, valsartan, hydrochlorothiazide, or a sulfonamide (sulfa drug), or if you are pregnant.
+Do not use this medicine if you are not able to urinate.
+Do not use this medicine together with aliskiren (Tekturna®) if you have diabetes.

 How to Use This Medicine